 The graph below to the left shows that the retardance varies only slightly at a constant voltage, while the graph below to the right shows that the voltage varies only slightly at a constant retardance.
 Similar consistency in performance can also be expected for our other models of retarders.
 To maximize the long-term stability of our retarders, we recommend always using the LCC25 controller.
 It is specifically designed to reduce the DC voltage offset, thus minimizing charge buildup and maximizing stability.

 Liquid crystal retarders feature a short switching time compared to mechanical variable wave plates due to the lack of moving parts.
 The switching time of a liquid crystal retarder depends on several variables, some of which are controlled in the manufacturing process, and some by the user.

 In general, liquid crystal retarders will always switch faster at higher driving voltage than at lower driving voltage.
 Also, the fall time (from low voltage to high voltage) is faster than rise time (from high voltage to low voltage) when the LC retarder is switched between two voltages.
-The graph to the right depicts examples of switching between different voltages.
-If faster switching speeds are desired, we recommend using the retarder together with a fixed wave plate so that the retarder can be used at a higher voltage.
+The graph to the right depicts examples of switching between 1.35 V and 10 V. If faster switching speeds are desired, we recommend using the retarder together with a fixed wave plate so that the retarder can be used at a higher voltage.

 Sample Switching Times at Various Temperatures

 Switching times were tested by measuring the rise time from V1 to V2 and the fall time from V2 to V1 with the liquid crystal retarder being held at the specified temperature.
 V1 is fixed at 10 V for all the tests, and V2 is the voltage at which the retardation is the maximum specified value for the retarder (1 λ).
 Please note that switching times at lower voltages (for instance, if V1 = 5 V) are longer than the switching times specified below.